seelabs/seelabs.github.io/_posts/2013-12-30-vsvim-debug-settings.md

 nnoremap c :vsc Debug.Start<CR>
 nnoremap K :vsc Debug.StopDebugging<CR>
 nnoremap p :vsc Debug.QuickWatch<CR>
-nnoremap B :vsc Build.BuildSolution<CR>
-nnoremap <CR> n
 {% endhighlight %}

-The bindings above aren't perfect for actual editing.
-For example, 'n' conflicts with the usual vim binding of 'next match'.
-I have remapped <CR> to work as n usually does.
-This works OK for me since I don't use the visual studio editor for editing.
+Notice that the 'n' command for single key debugging conflicts with the usual vim binding of 'next match'.
+I have remapped <CR> to work as n usually does so I can still search while in debug mode.

-# Testing
+# Usage

 Bring up a project in visual studio.
-Type a single 'b' to set a breakpoint. 'n' to go to the next line (step-over), 's' to step-into, f to step out (finish), etc.
+Type Control-d to enter single key debug mode.
+Type a single 'b' to set a breakpoint. 'n' to go to the next line (step-over), 's' to step-into, f to step out (finish), etc. Refer to the keybinding in single_key_debug.vimrc for reference.

+Type Control-u to exit single key debug mode.